Hookyns/linqxy/README.md

 ```

 ### How Does It Work?
-Sorry for JavaScript users, but LINQxy uses TypeScript transformer [typescript-expression-transformer](https://github.com/Hookyns/expression-transformer).
+Sorry to JavaScript users, but LINQxy uses TypeScript transformer [typescript-expression-transformer](https://github.com/Hookyns/expression-transformer).
 See the repo of the expression transformer for more information.

 Is there a volunteer to create the Babel transform plugin?